UKHomeOffice/file-vault/README.md

 Copy and paste the url into the browser.
 You will need to log into office 365.
 Your file should be there

+## Git Tags and Release Workflow

+This repository uses Git tags to trigger the release pipeline, build container images, and push them to the Quay.io container registry.

+#### Workflow Overview

+Developers push a Git tag following Semantic Versioning (e.g., 1.0.0).

+The Drone CI pipeline is automatically triggered only when the tag is pushed from the master branch.

+A Docker image is built and pushed to Quay.io.

+The image is tagged with:

+the semantic version (e.g., 1.0.0)

+a content-addressable digest (@sha256:...)

+The complete image reference can be used in the format:
+**quay.io/yourorg/your-image:1.0.0@sha256:<digest>**

+**Tagging for Releases**

+To release a new version, follow these steps on the master branch only:

+**Make sure you're on the master branch**

+git checkout master

+**Create and push a semantic version tag**

+git tag 1.2.3
+git push origin 1.2.3

+**Alternatively,** We can create Tags from Git Hosting UI instead of CLI commands

+We can also create tags directly from Git hosting provider’s web interface e.g., GitHub

+Go to the Releases or Tags section of the repository

+Click "Create a new release" or "Add tag"

+Use the proper version format (e.g., 1.2.3) and make sure it points to the master branch

+This is a convenient way for team members to trigger a release without using the command line.

+###  Release Tagging Guidelines for Contributors

+When creating a new Git tag (either via CLI or Git UI), please follow these practices to ensure clear, traceable, and production-ready releases:

+Attach release notes or changelogs to a tag

+Link to issues, PRs, and milestones

+Create pre-releases for testing before full deployment

+This turns a simple tag into a full-fledged release artifact.

+**Important:**

+Use valid Semantic Versioning format: v<MAJOR>.<MINOR>.<PATCH> (e.g., 1.0.0, 2.3.1)

+The Drone CI pipeline is configured to only trigger on tags created from the master branch.

+#### Reason for Usage of image:tag@digest

+The format image:tag@digest combines:

+Tag (human-readable version, like 1.2.3)

+Digest (immutable SHA-256 content identifier)

+The digest SHA (sha256:<digest>) is a cryptographic hash that uniquely identifies the image content.
+You can retrieve it from Quay.io after the image is pushed:

+**This guarantees:**

+'Consistency' – The image always resolves to the same content.

+'Traceability' – You can trace exactly which build and source it came from.

+'Security' – Prevents tampering or tag overwriting in registries.